leondz/hatespeechdata/README.md

 * Level of annotation: Users
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Annotators on CrowdFlower were asked to annotate each user profile, based on reviewing the' most recent 200 tweets.
-Each user profile was annotated independently by 3 annotators.
-If there was any disagreement then up to 5 annotators were used.
-Annotators were given examples of terms and. codewords in ADL's hate symbol database (as training).
-* Annotation agreement: Not given
 * Reference: Ribeiro, M., Calais, P., Santos, Y., Almeida, V. and Meira, W., 2018.
 Characterizing and Detecting Hateful Users on Twitter.
 ArXiv,.